formatjs/formatjs/website/docs/guides/advanced-usage.md

 2. Desktop apps using Electron or CEF where you can preload/precompile things in advanced before runtime.

 :::caution Caching
-Since this approach uses `AST` as the data source, changes to `intl-messageformat-parser`'s `AST` will require cache invalidation.
+Since this approach uses `AST` as the data source, changes to `@formatjs/icu-messageformat-parser`'s `AST` will require cache invalidation.
 :::
 :::caution Asset Size
 `AST` is also slightly larger in size than regular `string` messages but can be efficiently compressed.